stone-flower-org/react-template/README.md

 1. Open terminal and go to project's folder
 2. Run `yarn install` to load all deps
-3. Set custom configs in `./configs/*.local.json` files (in case of local ports conflicts)
+3. Set custom configs in `./configs/*.local.json` files
 4. Run `yarn start` to run dev server
-5. In separate terminal in project's folder run `yarn proxy` to run proxy server (to bypass CORS)
-6. Open `http://localhost:3000` in browser to test
+5. Open `http://localhost:3000` in browser to test

 ## Configs